mvolkmann/blog/src/rust.md

 ```

 Traits can be used as parameter and return types to
-specify that any type which implements it can be substituted.
+specify that any type which implements them can be substituted.
 Specifying traits as a qualifier on a generic type
 is referred to a "trait bound".
+In the `print_string` function below,
-In this example the first parameter of the "print_string" function
+the type of the first parameter is `&str`
-is a "&str" and the second is any type that
+and the type of the second is a reference to any type that
-implements both the "Debug" and "ToString" traits.
+implements both the `Debug` and `ToString` traits.
 The compiler will generate separate versions of the function
 for each concrete type passed as the second argument.